nashville-software-school/bangazon-inc/book-2-mvc/chapters/USER_RELATED_DATA.md

         CookieAuthenticationDefaults.AuthenticationScheme,
         new ClaimsPrincipal(claimsIdentity));

-    return RedirectToAction("Index", "Home");
+    return RedirectToAction("Index", "Dogs");
 }

-// helper method for getting a user by their email address from the DB private Owner GetOwnerByEmail(string email)
-{
-    using (SqlConnection conn = Connection)
-    {
-        conn.Open();

-        using (SqlCommand cmd = conn.CreateCommand())
-        {
-            cmd.CommandText = @"
-                SELECT Id, [Name], Email, Address, Phone, NeighborhoodId FROM Owner
-                WHERE Email = @email";

-            cmd.Parameters.AddWithValue("@email", email);

-            SqlDataReader reader = cmd.ExecuteReader();

-            if (reader.Read())
-            {
-                Owner owner = new Owner()
-                {
-                    Id = reader.GetInt32(reader.GetOrdinal("Id")),
-                    Name = reader.GetString(reader.GetOrdinal("Name")),
-                    Email = reader.GetString(reader.GetOrdinal("Email")),
-                    Address = reader.GetString(reader.GetOrdinal("Address")),
-                    PhoneNumber = reader.GetString(reader.GetOrdinal("Phone")),
-                    NeighborhoodId = reader.GetInt32(reader.GetOrdinal("NeighborhoodId"))
-                };

-                reader.Close();
-                return owner;
-            }

-            reader.Close();
-            return null;
-        }
-    }
-}
 ```

-The GET method for `Login` and the helper method `GetOwnerByEmail` should feel pretty familiar, but the POST method for `Login` has some new code in it we haven't seen before.
-We're looking up an owner by their email address and then it's saving some of the owner data into a cookie.
-The way this works is that when a user successfully logs in, the server is going to create something that's almost like a drivers license, and populate that license with whatever information it chooses--in this case our code is choosing to add the owner's Id, email address, name, neighborhoodId, and role.
-It then takes that license and puts it in the cookie.
+The GET method for `Login` should feel pretty familiar, but the POST method has some new code in it we haven't seen before.
+We're looking up an owner by their email address and then it's saving some of the owner's data into a cookie.
+The way this works is that when a user successfully logs in, the server is going to create something that's almost like a drivers license.
+The server populates that license with whatever information it chooses--in this case our code is choosing to add the owner's Id, email address, and role.
+It then takes that license/cookie and gives it back to whoever made the request.
 A cookie is a way that we can store data on a user's browser.
-After logging in, every time an owner makes a request to the server, the browser will send up the value of that cookie.
+After logging in, every time an owner makes a request to the server, the browser will automatically send up the value of that cookie.
 The ASP<span>.NET</span> Core framework will look at the cookie every time and know who the user is that's making the request.

 We have to let ASP<span>.NET</span> Core know that we plan on using cookies for authentication.
 In the `Startup.cs` file, change the `ConfigureServices` and `Configure` methods to look like the following